theothertomelliott/emojicode-playground/README.md

 It currently compiles version 0.8.4 of the language.

+You can try out a live example at [https://emojicode.telliott.io](https://emojicode.telliott.io).

 ## Running

 You can run the Emojicode Playground locally with Docker Compose.